GiorgDiama/SymBChainSim/docs/node.md

   - `starting_round = last_block_round + 1`
 - `update(time)`: Attempts to adopt a newly synced configuration by delegating to `ReconfigurationState.try_apply_configuration(...)`.
 Should be called at protocol-defined safe points to avoid mid-round interference.

+### The Backlog

+Nodes maintain a backlog of messages that arrived too early to be processed (e.g., messages from future rounds, commit messages when in a 'round_start' state etc..).
+Instead of discarding these outright, nodes store them in an ordered backlog.

+When a node transitions into a new state—such as syncing, adopting a new configuration, or advancing consensus rounds—the handler replays the backlog via handle_backlog(node, time).
+This updates each backlog event’s timestamp to the current call time and attempts re-processing.
+Events that now pass validation are consumed and removed, while still-premature ones remain queued.

+This mechanism is crucial because blockchains are inherently asynchronous: messages may arrive out of order, ahead of local progress, or under an old consensus view.
+By retaining and retrying “future” messages at safe points, nodes reduce wasted communication and smooth consensus progress.

 ### Block intake and validation
 `validate_block(block)` performs CP-agnostic checks before protocol-specific handling:
 - Round check: block round must match `cp.rounds.round`